fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-0.md

 Variadic tuple types enable a lot of new exciting patterns, especially around function composition.
 We expect we may be able to leverage it to do a better job type-checking JavaScript’s built-in `bind` method.
-A handful of other inference improvements and patterns also went into this, and if you’re interested in learning more, you can take a look at [the pull request](https://github.com/microsoft/TypeScript/pull/39094) for variadic tuples.
+A handful of other inference improvements and patterns also went into this, and if you’re interested in learning more, you can take a look at [the pull request ↗](https://github.com/microsoft/TypeScript/pull/39094) for variadic tuples.

 ## Labeled Tuple Elements {#labeled-tuple-elements}